agrisemantics/website/docs/adopters.md

 11. [VocBench](http://vocbench.uniroma2.it/) is an online collaborative tools for the creation and maintenance of OWL ontologies and RDF/SKOS vocabularies.
 VocBench is an open source initiative lead by Tor Vergata University (VocBench).

 12. [Wageningen Data Competence Centre](https://www.wur.nl/en/Value-Creation-Cooperation/WDCC.htm) (WUR) is an early supporter of data sharing and interoperability in agriculture.
 It already implements the recommendations on tools interoperability in its projects on infrastructures for open science, and plans on extending this further.

+13. [TSCF](https://www.irstea.fr/en/research/research-units/tscf) (Technologies and information systems for agricultural systems) is a data producer, data manager and data consumer.
+The institute works on the use of sensor data to improve agricultural practices.
+Sensor data are published as Linked open data, and used within information system in support of human decisions.